The RPLG team has decades of experience drafting, negotiating, administering and defending Project Labor Agreements.

 In light of Marquez, we recommend that charter cities, charter counties, and general law counties – as well as all other public employers in California– review their employee salary schedules to ensure compliance with state minimum wage requirements.

-RPLG is looking for associate attorney candidates with 2+ years of experience in labor and employment law and litigation.
+RPLG is looking for attorney candidates with 3+ years of labor and employment litigation experience.

 On May 16, 2019, a jury in Alameda County returned a complete defense verdict for UCSF Benioff Children’s Hospital Oakland.